Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

 \subsection{Non-condensed phase}

-Let us start from the non-BEC phase ($T>T_c$).
-We first consider the finite temperature case ($T_c<T<\infty$) and then the infinite temperature limit ($T\to\infty$).
+Let us start from the non-BEC phase ($T\!>\!T_c$).
+We first consider the finite-temperature case ($T_c\!<\!T\!<\!\infty$) and then the infinite-temperature limit ($T\!\to\!\infty$).
 As all the interesting phenomenology (in terms of both BEC and EN) occurs in the thermodynamic limit $n\to\infty$, we look for the asymptotic behaviour of all quantities in that limit.
-The symbol ``$x\approx y$'' will indicate that the leading term of $x$ and $y$ is asymptotically the same, i.e. the two quantities differ by a quantity that vanishes if divided by either $x$ or $y$ as $n\to\infty$.

-\subsubsection{Finite (supercritical) temperature: $T_c<T<\infty$}
+\subsubsection{Finite (supercritical) temperature: $T_c\!<\!T\!<\!\infty$}

-Since, by definition, when $T>T_c$ there is no concentration of `particles' of weight on any of the links, all the expected link weights must be separately finite, i.e. $w^*_+(T>T_c)$, $w^*_-(T>T_c)$ and $w^*_0(T>T_c)$ are all $O(1)$.
-Consequently, from Eqs.~\eqref{pijpm} and~\eqref{pij0} we see that all the connection probabilities $p^*_+(T>T_c)$, $p^*_-(T>T_c)$ and $p^*_0(T>T_c)$ are strictly smaller than one, i.e. missing links can occur anywhere in the network.
+Since, by definition, when $T\!>\!T_c$ there is no concentration of `particles' of weight on any of the links, all the expected link weights must be separately finite, i.e. $w^*_+(T\!>\!T_c)$, $w^*_-(T\!>\!T_c)$ and $w^*_0(T\!>\!T_c)$ are all $O(1)$.
+Consequently, from Eqs.~\eqref{pijpm} and~\eqref{pij0} we see that all the connection probabilities $p^*_+(T\!>\!T_c)$, $p^*_-(T\!>\!T_c)$ and $p^*_0(T\!>\!T_c)$ are strictly smaller than one, i.e. missing links can occur anywhere in the network.
 Using this fact into Eqs.~\eqref{s_hub},~\eqref{s--},~\eqref{whub-1},~\eqref{W0} and~\eqref{W-}, and using Eqs.~\eqref{n+} and~\eqref{n-}, we immediately get the strength of nodes in the core, i.e.

 and in the periphery, i.e.